 Our core funding, provided by a grant from the Administration on Community Living, supports activities focused on building the capacity of Arkansans to create more inclusive communities.
 We also receive funding from other grants and contracts to carry out a wide variety of projects.
 The common thread of our projects is disability, access and inclusion.
-Current projects can be divided into the following categories.
-Each link below will take you that that section.

-Administration on Developmental Disabilities Core Grant
+Administration on Disabilities Core Grant

 This serves as the administrative grant that establishes Partners for Inclusive Communities as the University Center for Excellence in Developmental Disabilities Education, Research & Service (UCEDD) for Arkansas.
 It provides a wide range of services on varied topics including interdisciplinary pre-service training, community education and training, research, and information dissemination.